 Promoting public awareness of electoral systems

-etting and monitoring performance standards for local eturning fficers and lectoral egistration fficers
+Setting and monitoring performance standards for local returning officers and electoral registration officers

-he PPERA provided that a pre-existing committee on electoral boundaries would operate within the framework of the EC.
-However, based on a recommendation in the 11th report of the CSPL, the government decided that in the spirit of devolution, independent committees established in each of the three devolved jurisdictions would conduct future boundary reviews ( 2007).
-It was also decided, however, that the EC would retain an oversight role over the boundary review processes for all parts of the UK, including local government, and would be authorized to provide recommendations for improvements to those processes.
+The PPERA originally provided that a pre-existing committee on electoral boundaries would operate within the framework of the EC.
+However, based on a recommendation in the 11th report of the CSPL (published in January 2007), the government decided that in the spirit of devolution, independent committees established in each of the three devolved jurisdictions would conduct future boundary reviews (Committee on Standards in Public Life 2007).
+It was also decided, however, that the EC would retain an oversight role over the boundary review processes for all parts of the UK, including for local governments, and would be authorized to provide recommendations for improvements to those processes.

-The EC declares that its fundamental purpose is “to support a healthy democracy where elections and referendums are based on our principles of trust, participation and no undue influence” The tools available to to implement its mandate are discussed below.
+The EC declares that its fundamental purpose is “to support a healthy democracy where elections and referendums are based on our principles of trust, participation and no undue influence” (Electoral Commission 2013b).
+The tools available to it to implement its mandate are discussed below.

-Changes to PPERA 2009
+Changes to PPERA in 2009

-As noted above, the mandate has evolved to become quite extensive.
-The original proposal called for a narrow focus on campaign finance matters, but the subsequent government ill added supervis expenditures by third partiespromot participation and provi policy advice on electoral law reform.
+As noted above, the EC’s mandate has evolved to become quite extensive.
+The CSPL’s original proposal called for a narrow focus on campaign finance matters, but the subsequent government Bill added roles to supervise referendums and expenditures by third parties, promote elector participation and provide policy advice on electoral law reform.

-The original PPERA declared that the EC was to “monitor” the raising and spending of money and this wording created ambiguity as to whether the had a relatively passive role receivingdisclosing information or a more active role investigating complaints and imposing sanctions for violations of the law.
-The EC had no power to require witnesses to attend for an interview and could pursue fines for a limited number of contraventions.
-For other potential breaches, the only option was to refer for criminal prosecution action was often not proportionate to the breach.
+The original PPERA declared that the EC was to “monitor” the raising and spending of money, and this wording created ambiguity as to whether the EC had a relatively passive role in receiving and disclosing information or a more active role in investigating complaints and imposing sanctions for violations of the law.
+The EC had no power to require witnesses to attend for an interview and could pursue fines only for a limited number of contraventions.
+For other potential breaches, the only option was to refer for criminal prosecution – action that was often not proportionate to the breach.

-The amendments made to the PPERA in 2009 were intended to strengthen the regulatory role by making available to it a wider range of investigatory powers and sanctions.
-The changes, including in its submissions to the CSPL over the years.
-This is not the place to describe those powers in detailuffice to say that the law clarified that the EC was not only to monitor, but also to regulate for the purposes of ensuring compliance () ew powers to investigate and obtain information (2) the EC a wide range of sanctions to deal with contraventions and offences (3).
+The amendments made to the PPERA in 2009 were intended to strengthen the EC’s regulatory role by making available to it a wider range of investigatory powers and sanctions.
+The EC had recommended these changes, including in its submissions to the CSPL over the years.
+This is not the place to describe those powers in detail; suffice it to say that Part 1 of the law clarified that the EC was not only to monitor, but also to regulate for the purposes of ensuring compliance (section 1), added new powers to investigate and obtain information (section 2) and gave the EC a wide range of sanctions to deal with contraventions and offences (section 3).

-In December 2010, the EC released a document “Enforcement Policy” and in July 2012, it published a follow-up document titled “Use of ew nvestigatory owers and ivil anctions.”
-Both documents approach to exercis its new authority clear its intention to rely mainly on advice and guidance and to use its authority to impose fines in a selective and proportionate manner when voluntary compliance is not possible.
-Under the law, the is required to report on its experience with the use of its new powerso date three such reports.
-In summary, according to the , the new regime has been successful.
-Overall levels of voluntary compliance have improved and has not imposed a vast number of sanctions under its new authority.
+In December 2010, the EC released a document called “Enforcement Policy,” and in July 2012, it published a follow-up document entitled “Use of New Investigatory Powers and Civil Sanctions.”
+Both documents outline its approach to exercising its new authority, making clear its intention to rely mainly on advice and guidance and to use its authority to impose fines in a selective and proportionate manner when voluntary compliance is not possible.
+Under the law, the EC is required to report on its experience with the use of its new powers, and, to date, it has issued three such reports.
+In summary, according to the EC, the new regime has been successful.
+Overall levels of voluntary compliance have improved, and it has not imposed a vast number of sanctions under its new authority.